 The number of coats for wood stain refers to the quantity of layers you must apply to achieve the desired color, coverage, and protection.
-So, how many do you need?

-Most surfaces (or materials) such as wood can only absorb 2 (two) coats.
+Most surfaces (or materials) such as wood can only absorb 2 (two) wood stain coats.
 Three (3) coats will be too much for most types of wood as you need to wipe off the excess.
 However, some types of surfaces require more than 3 coats, such as hardwood floors.

 The finish will be bright, durable, and properly cover a surface if you add enough coats.
 But, the vibrancy will be dull, the finish won’t be durable and it won’t properly cover a surface if you don’t add enough coatings.